All Episodes

 How do you get more emotional?

-Well, we better beat them over there, we're gonna fight them here.
+Well, we better beat them over there.

-That somehow that doesn't work.
+Somehow that doesn't work.

-Because people don't want to consider the possibility.
+It doesn't play because people don't want to consider the possibility.

 Not great and much opportunity.

-There's what's the word?
+There's, what's the word?

-Uh you can ignore it.
+You can ignore it.

-If you're in this country and you don't want to get all caught up in the horrors and the hell holes around the world to pay attention.
+If you're in this country and you don't want to get all caught up in the horrors and the hell holes around the world and pay attention, you don't have to because it isn't happening here.

-People don't stop to think why.
+People don't stop to think why, who's doing what right.

 But what if it did break out here and when will that happen?